Borsuk-Ulam type theorems for G-spaces with applications to Tucker type lemmas: Topological index

 It is not hard to see that if $X$ is either compact, or paracompact and finite-dimensional, then $\tind X<\infty$, in the second case $\tind X\le \dim X$.
 For the proof one can use nerves of $G$-invariant coverings of a $G$-space and the fact that $J^{n+1}(G)$ is $n$-universal, i.e. any $G$-$CW$-complex of dimension not exceeding $n$ can be mapped equivariantly to $J^{n+1}(G)$.
+If $G$ can act freely on a sphere of some dimension $N$ then this sphere is $N$-universal.

-The equality $\tind J^{n+1}(G)=n$ can be proved using (co)homological index (see next section), which is a lower bound for topological index.
+The equality $\tind J^{n+1}(G)=n$ provides correctness of the definition of topological index.
+This fact can be proved using (co)homological index (see next section), which is a lower bound for topological index.
 Proofs that don't use cohomological indexes can be found in \cite{Mat}.
+One more or less elementary proof is sketched below.

+We need to show that there exists no equivariant map $J^{N+1}(G)\to J^N(G)$ for any $N$.
+Let us call continuous equivariant map of $G$-spaces also as a $G$-map.
+Obviously a $G$-map $J^2(G)=G*G\to J^1(G)=G$ cannot exist, since $G*G$ is connected while $G$ is not.
+Thus we can assume that $N>1$.